The Animal Behavior Network

 ü Teach the dog to be on a mat indoors with you by putting the dog on leash to keep him from wandering and providing a good, long lasting chew.

-In addition, lower stress in these ways:
+In addition, lower canine stress in these ways:

 • Increase resources or decrease number of dogs